Lois Betteridge

 Over a six-decade career, Betteridge taught and mentored several generations of Canadian metal artists, smiths, and jewellers, including First Nations sculptor Mary Anne Barkhouse, and fellow Bronfman Award winner Kye-Yeon Son.
 She maintained a studio in Guelph, Ontario until shortly before her death.

 Early life and education

 Lois Etherington Betteridge was born in 1928 in Drummondville, Quebec, and raised in Hamilton, Ontario.
 She attended the Ontario College of Art, (now OCAD University) then transferred to the University of Kansas, from which she graduated with a Bachelor of Fine Art in 1951.
-Returning to Canada, she augmented her academic training with evening classes in chasing and repoussé at the Provincial Institute of Trades (now Ryerson University) in Toronto, Ontario.
+Returning to Canada, she augmented her academic training with evening classes in chasing and repoussé at the Provincial Institute of Trades (now Toronto Metropolitan University) in Toronto, Ontario.
 Between 1954 and 1956, she attended the Cranbrook Academy of Art and completed a Master of Fine Art degree.

 Career

 Following the completion of her undergraduate degree, Betteridge returned to Canada and opened a small studio in Oakville, Ontario, funded by a gift of $500 from her father.
 In 1953, Betteridge opened a studio-gallery in Toronto on the edge of the affluent Rosedale neighbourhood, which enabled her to make initial contacts with designers, architects, collectors and other sources of commission work.

 In the early 1950s, there were few Canadians working in the metal arts and Betteridge had little success connecting with the nascent metal arts community.
 Rather than teaching, or working in the commercial jewellery or silverware industries—common strategies for young metal artists at the start of their careers—she focused on developing a network of clients for her custom-designed jewellery and domestic and liturgical hollowware.
 This individualistic approach continued to be a defining feature of her studio practice throughout the 1950s and 1960s.

 After completing her graduate degree, Betteridge returned to Canada once more, and for three years taught weaving, design and metal arts at the MacDonald Institute (now part of the University of Guelph).
 Finding that full-time teaching distracted from her studio work, Betteridge resigned and began making plans to further her studies in England.
 In the period between resigning and completing her arrangements, however, she met and married Keith Betteridge, a young English post-graduate student at the Ontario Veterinary College (now also part of the University of Guelph).
 In 1961 they moved to England, where Betteridge balanced the care of a young family and the establishment of her studio practice, while her husband completed doctoral studies in veterinary medicine.
 She participated regularly in multi-media exhibitions at the Bear Lane Gallery in Oxford.
 As she had done in Toronto, Betteridge used the gallery as a platform from which to reach a growing number of custom design clients.